Scomberoides commersonnianus

-Scomberoides commersonnianus, the Talang queenfish, also known as giant dart, giant leatherskin, giant queenfish, largemouth queenfish, leatherjacket, leatherskin, and Talang leatherskin, is a species of ray-finned fish in the family Carangidae from the western Indo-Pacific.
+Scomberoides commersonnianus, the Talang queenfish, also known as giant dart, giant leatherskin, giant queenfish, largemouth queenfish, leatherjacket, leatherskin, and Talang leatherskin, is a species of ray-finned fish in the family Trachinotidae from the western Indo-Pacific.
 It is a large species which is important in commercial and recreational fisheries.

 Description

 Scomberoides commersonnianus has a single row of 5-6 large dark silvery spots or blotches running along the flanks over the lateral line.
 It does not have a dark tip on the dorsal fin lobe.
 The snout is rather blunt and the large mouth has several rows of very sharp teeth.
 The anal fin and the dorsal fin are truncated with the posterior part of each fin reduced to spines.
 The caudal fin is strongly forked.
 The head and back is bluish grey while the ventral side of the body is silvery.
 It grows to a maximum Total Length of 120 cm but is more commonly 90 cm and the maximum published weight is 16 kg.